-Water pumps or flood pumps are often overlooked by flood companies.
+Water pumps are often overlooked within flood mitigation.
 At Flood Protection Solutions, we always highlight the importance of water pumps.
 No matter what type of barrier you use, a certain amount of water will almost always seep into the protected area (even through brick walls), or in the case of rain, fall behind a barrier.

 As part of our extensive consultancy work across the UK, we realised many people had previously purchased the incorrect style of water pump which would not work as expected in a flood.
 To combat this, we launched www.floodandwaterpumps.co.uk to make great products and advice available, with a next day delivery service.

 Water pumps are of paramount importance in any flood defence scheme.